scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Transaction manager configuration

 You must always access ScalarDB Cluster.
-To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.transaction_manager=cluster` is configured.
+To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.transaction_manager=cluster` is configured when you use CRUD API.

 * Recommended for production environments
   ```mermaid